Stephen Harper: Political beginnings

-Reform MP (1993–1997)
+Reform Party MP (1993–1997)

 Harper emerged a prominent member of the Reform Party caucus.
 He was active on constitutional issues and played a prominent role in drafting the Reform Party's strategy for the 1995 Quebec referendum.
 A long-standing opponent of centralized federalism, he stood with Preston Manning in Montreal to introduce a twenty-point plan to "decentralize and modernize" Canada in the event of a "no" victory.
 Harper later argued that the "no" side's narrow plurality was a worst-case scenario, in that no-one had won a mandate for change.

 Harper has expressed some socially conservative views on certain issues.
 In 1994, he opposed plans by federal Justice Minister Allan Rock to introduce spousal benefits for same-sex couples.
 Citing the recent failure of a similar initiative in Ontario, he was quoted as saying, "What I hope they learn is not to get into it.
 There are more important social and economic issues, not to mention the unity question."
 Harper also spoke against the possibility of the Canadian Human Rights Commission or the Supreme Court changing federal policy in these and other matters.

 At the Reform Party's 1994 policy convention, Harper was part of a small minority of delegates who voted against restricting the definition of marriage to "the union of one man and one woman".
 He opposed both same-sex marriage and mandated benefits for same-sex couples, but argued that political parties should refrain from taking official positions on these and other "issues of conscience".